open-aac/covidspeak/README.md

 you could connect via video chat.

 But video chat on its own doesn't support non-verbal communication.
-Co-VidChat provides a grid of buttons wrapped around the video feed to allow people to hit the buttons themselves, or indicate them using their eyes so the other party can notice where they are looking
+Co-VidSpeak provides a grid of buttons wrapped around the video feed to allow people to hit the buttons themselves, or indicate them using their eyes so the other party can notice where they are looking